 In other words, you can see one of the dealer’s cards before making a decision.
 You can also shape your betting decision accordingly.
 For example, if the dealer has an Ace and your hand is not so good, the dealer is more likely to win the game.
 So what can you do in this situation?
 If you forfeit playing that hand, you will lose your bet.
 Is there an alternative?

 Well, yes, there is an alternative.
 It is called “blackjack surrender”.
 When you pick this option, you will forfeit the game but get half of your initial wager back.
 In other words, you will lose, but you will get a 50% refund on your bet.
-You may also ask yourself “What is insurance in blackjack?” and “Do you take insurance in blackjack?” but we will discuss those in another article.
+You could also try playing multihand blackjack.

 Now, there are two important things you need to know about surrender blackjack: